 Moltemplate and LAMMPS are both very general software tools.
 The particles in a LAMMPS simulation need not be atoms.
 Moltemplate assumes nothing about what these particles are.

 The forces acting on an atom in a molecule depend on it's hybridization state, bond-partners, partial charge, as well as the electrostatic environment created by nearby atoms.
-Molecular modelling programs must be made aware of these details.
-Typical all-atom force fields distinguish between different types of carbon atoms (for example) depending upon where they appearing in different chemical groups.
-(And these carbon atoms are given different names, such as: c3a, c1o, c3', c4, etc...)
+Molecular modeling programs must be made aware of these details.
+Typical all-atom force fields distinguish between different types of carbon atoms (for example) depending upon where they appear in different chemical groups.
+(And these carbon atoms are given different names, such as: c3a, c1o, c3, c4, etc...)
 Some molecule building software can automatically identify which of these (carbon) atom types is appropriate from the context in which it appears.
-Unfortunately moltemplate does not do this (as of 2017-3-15).
+Unfortunately moltemplate does not do this (as of 2020-10-21).
 Instead, the user must carefully choose each atom type manually.
 The validity of the simulation depends on choosing them correctly.

-(Fortunately this needs only be done once for each type of molecule in the simulation, not redundantly for every atom in the simulation.)
+(Fortunately this needs only be done once for each type of molecule or molecular subunit in the simulation, not redundantly for every atom in the simulation.)